Botany Bay (Chorley): Transport

 Due to the canal Botany Bay became a hub for transport, as early as 1830 services ran from Botany Bay wharf to Manchester, Wigan and Liverpool as well as others.
 This contributed greatly to Botany Bay's importance in both the cotton trade and increasing communication in the local area.

 1869 saw the opening of the Lancashire Union Railway which ran through Botany Bay, this was facilitated by the construction of a viaduct across the canal which was used primarily to transport coal between Wigan and Blackburn.
 The track was completed entirely from steel rails and cost £530,000 to construct.
 The railway line was also used extensively during the First World War to transport wounded soldiers to Liverpool and the viaduct remained in service until 1968 when it was demolished for the construction of the M61 motorway.

+Helipad

+Botany Bay has its own Helipad.